GragasLab/nufftax/README.md

 ## 🔧 How It Works

-fftax implements the NUFFT using the standard approach:
+nufftax implements the NUFFT using the standard approach:

 1. 📡 **Spreading/Interpolation** - Convolve with a compactly-supported kernel (exponential of semicircle)
 2. 🔢 **FFT** - Standard FFT on the oversampled grid